tonyspiro/blackjack/README.md

 About
 ------
 This is a blackjack program built using HTML5, JQuery and CSS.
-It's just a starting point.
+It's just a starting point, please fork and make it better!

 Copyright (C) 2013  Tony Spiro